 It is the student’s responsibility to ensure FSAP is maintained.
 Students will not receive prior FSAP warnings.
 Students who fail to maintain a minimum cumulative grade point average of 3.0 and/or fail to successfully complete a minimum of 67% of attempted units each year will lose eligibility for Federal Stafford and Grad Plus Loans.
 These students will be notified in writing if/when their eligibility for federal aid is suspended.

 Students, for whom federal aid has been suspended, may appeal if extenuating circumstances (such as a death in the family, injury, illness, or other special circumstances) has hindered academic performance.

-Students are strongly encouraged to submit a written appeal immediately after receiving notification that financial aid has been suspended.
+Students are strongly encouraged to submit a written appeal within two weeks after receiving notification that financial aid has been suspended.
 Appeals must be in writing and describe the basis for the appeal: the death of a relative, an injury, or illness of the student, or other special circumstances.
 The appeal should include an explanation as to what has changed that would allow the student to demonstrate FSAP at the next evaluation and a Corrective Action Plan (CAP) that provides a detailed explanation of how and when deficiencies will be resolved and may include a proposed academic plan for completion of the degree requirements.
 The appeal and the CAP must be submitted in writing to the Director of Financial Aid at Pacifica Graduate Institute, 249 Lambert Road, Carpinteria, CA 93013.
 Phone: 805-969-3626, ext.
-137. The FSAP Committee will review each student’s appeal and CAP to determine whether the FSAP standards will be met and if eligibility for federal aid may be continued for a probationary period.
+137. The FSAP Committee will review each student’s appeal and CAP to determine whether the FSAP standards will be met and if eligibility for federal aid may be reinstated.

 The maximum number of units a student may attempt in the process of completing their degree is: